gfgghgftgffg/QuickTodoAdder/README.md

 # QuickTodoAdder

-Windows local hotkey tool: select text, press a shortcut, let your local model extract a clear task description, due date, and optional due time, then append a todo.txt task that sleek can display.
+Windows local hotkey tool for maintaining a `todo.txt` file used by [sleek](https://github.com/ransome1/sleek).
+Select any message, email, webpage text, or meeting note, press a shortcut, and turn it into a sleek todo automatically.
+Your local model extracts a clear task description, due date, and optional due time, then appends a sleek-compatible todo.txt task.

+sleek is an open-source todo manager based on the `todo.txt` syntax.
+QuickTodoAdder does not replace sleek's UI; it writes tasks into the same `todo.txt` file, and sleek provides the visual task management experience.

 ## Setup